bobhan1/doris/docs/en/docs/sql-manual/sql-reference/Data-Definition-Statements/Create/CREATE-TABLE.md

             HLL_UNION: The aggregation method of HLL type columns, aggregated by HyperLogLog algorithm.
             BITMAP_UNION: The aggregation mode of BIMTAP type columns, which performs the union aggregation of bitmaps.
             ```
+        * `AUTO_INCREMENT`(only avaliable in master branch)

+            To indicate if the column is a auto-increment column.
+Auto-increment column can be used to generate a unique identity for new row.
+If no values are assgined for auto-increment column when inserting, Doris will generate sequence numbers automatically.
+You can also assign the auto-increment column with NULL literal to indicate Doris to generate sequence numbers.
+            A table can have at most one auto-incremnt column.
+The auto-increment column should be BIGINT type and be NOT NULL.
+            Currently, only table of duplicate model supports auto-increment column.

         * `default_value`